|

 In Repose on Thursday Island:

-22 November Artist Workshops at Gab Titui Cultural Centre
+Artist Workshops: Gab Titui Cultural Centre

-25 November Student Workshops with Tagai State College
+Student Workshops: Tagai State College

-27 November – 20 December, Exhibition, Gab Titui Cultural Centre
+Exhibition: Gab Titui Cultural Centre

 Artists